Rhiannon Goddess and Her Astonishing Forgotten Welsh Mythology

 Who is the Goddess Rhiannon?

-Rhiannon is the Welsh goddess of horses, whose story is detailed in an ancient collection of Welsh folktales called The Mabinogion.
-Due to their similarities, she is often associated with Epona, the Gaulish goddess of horses, and was later equated with Vivienne of Arthurian legend.
+Rhiannon is the Welsh goddess of horses.
+Her story is detailed in an ancient collection of Welsh folktales called The Mabinogion.
+Due to their similarities, Rhiannon is often linked with Epona (the Gaulish goddess of horses) and Vivienne in Arthurian legend.
 However, some scholars are skeptical of this, including Ronald Hutton, a pagan historian I greatly respect.

 What is Rhiannon the Goddess of?

-She is considered a sovereignty goddess, as any who would be lucky enough to marry her would be blessed with lordship over the realm.
-This is a common theme seen in The Mabinogion, as suitors competed for her hand to win her and claim their stake of land.
+She is considered a sovereignty goddess, and anyone lucky enough to marry her would be given lordship over the realm.
+In The Mabinogion, suitors compete for Rhiannon’s hand, hoping to marry her and rule the realm.

 How to Pronounce Rhiannon

 Rhiannon is a beautiful name pronounced Ree-ann-non.
-Rhiannon is often depicted riding a white horse; her name means divine queen or great queen.
+She’s often depicted riding a white horse; her name means divine queen or great queen.

 Rhiannon Goddess Origins and History

-While I’d love to provide the most accurate information possible, it’s important to note that this story was passed down through generations by oral tradition.
+I’m attempting to give the most accurate information possible.
+However, it’s important to note this story was passed down orally through generations.
 This creates some interesting variations of the legend of Rhiannon.
 This is why there can be some conflicting viewpoints from one source to another.

 The tale of Rhiannon is told in The Mabinogion, a collection of Welsh folk tales translated by Lady Charlotte Guest.
-It is considered the oldest work of prose literature in Britain.
+It’s considered the oldest work of prose literature in Britain.

 Mabinogion, collection of 11 medieval Welsh tales based on mythology, folklore, and heroic legends.
 The tales provide interesting examples of the transmission of Celtic, Norman, and French traditions in early romance.